arondi-12/blog-project-frontend/README.md

 AD Blogs App is an App that aloows diferent users to read blogs published by authors onto the site for educational or leisure purposes.

-Current Features
+Current Features:

-User authentication (Login/Signup) for users, authors and an admin User homepage where there are blogs that can be read, liked and one can add their comments
+User authentication (Login/Signup) for users, authors and an admin Restrictions to Dashboards according to user role
+User homepage where there are blogs that can be read, liked and one can add their comments
 Responsive design for various screen sizes